espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

         .data_in_num = I2S_PIN_NO_CHANGE
     };

-    i2s_set_pin(i2s_num, &pin_config);
+    i2s_set_pin(I2S_NUM, &pin_config);

 Running I2S Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To perform a transmission:
+To send data:

 - Prepare the data for sending
 - Call the function :cpp:func:`i2s_write` and pass the data buffer address and data length to it

-The function will write the data to the DMA Tx buffer, and then the data will be transmitted automatically.
+The function will write the data to the DMA Tx buffer, and the data will be transmitted automatically by the I2S peripheral.

 .. code-block:: c

     i2s_write(I2S_NUM, samples_data, ((bits+8)/16)*SAMPLE_PER_CYCLE*4, &i2s_bytes_write, 100);

 To retrieve received data, use the function :cpp:func:`i2s_read`.
-It will retrieve the data from the DMA Rx buffer, once the data is received by the I2S controller.
+It will retrieve the data from the DMA Rx buffer once the data is received by the I2S peripheral.

 .. code-block:: c

     i2s_read(I2S_NUM, data_recv, ((bits+8)/16)*SAMPLE_PER_CYCLE*4, &i2s_bytes_read, 100);

-You can temporarily stop the I2S driver by calling the function :cpp:func:`i2s_stop`, which will disable the I2S Tx/Rx units until the function :cpp:func:`i2s_start` is called.
-If the function :cpp:func`i2s_driver_install` is used, the driver will start up automatically eliminating the need to call :cpp:func:`i2s_start`.
+You can temporarily halt the I2S driver by calling  :cpp:func:`i2s_stop`, which disables the I2S Tx/Rx units until   :cpp:func:`i2s_start` is called.
+The driver automatically starts the I2S peripheral after :cpp:func:`i2s_driver_install` is called,  eliminating the need to call :cpp:func:`i2s_start`.

 Deleting the Driver
 ^^^^^^^^^^^^^^^^^^^

-If the established communication is no longer required, the driver can be removed to free allocated resources by calling :cpp:func:`i2s_driver_uninstall`.
+Once I2S communication is no longer required, the driver can be removed to free allocated resources by calling :cpp:func:`i2s_driver_uninstall`.

 Application Example
 -------------------

-A code example for the I2S driver can be found in the directory :example:`peripherals/i2s`.
+Code examples for the I2S driver can be found in the directory :example:`peripherals/i2s`.

 .. only:: SOC_I2S_SUPPORTS_ADC or SOC_I2S_SUPPORTS_DAC

-    In addition, there are two short configuration examples for the I2S driver.
+    Additionally, there are two short configuration examples for the I2S driver.

 .. only:: not SOC_I2S_SUPPORTS_ADC or SOC_I2S_SUPPORTS_DAC

-    In addition, there is a short configuration examples for the I2S driver.
+    Additionally, there is a short configuration examples for the I2S driver.

 I2S configuration
 ^^^^^^^^^^^^^^^^^

-Example for general usage.
+Example for general usage:

 .. only:: not SOC_I2S_SUPPORTS_TDM